CrosschainRiskFramework/CrosschainRiskFramework.github.io/docs/framework/20categories/20architecture/coordination.md

   of the overall crosschain transaction (that is committed or discarded).
 * Different coordination protocols provide different features and different security guarantees.
-Understanding the differences is important as the protocols are not interchangable.
+Understanding the differences is important as the protocols are not interchangeable.
 For example:
      * True atomicity: Some protocols (Cross Framework) do not provide true atomicity.
-    They rely on a segments being executed on each chain, and then being reversed if there is a failure on any chain.
+    They rely on segments being executed on each chain, and then being reversed if there is a failure on any chain.
 This is in contrast to other protocols (GPACT) that provide locking and true atomicity.
 Not providing true atomicity means that other transactions may interact with the transaction state prior to it being rolled-back.
-  * Isolation: GPACT has programmable locking mechanisms.
-Using the example contracts does not provide lock on read, and hence no crosschain transaction isolation.
+     * Isolation: Crosschain transactions are executed concurrently with other crosschain transactiosns and with single chain transactions (that is, non-crosschain transactions).
-    Users can implement locking mechanisms that do support isolation, but it is not the default.
-Cross Framework doesn't have the ability to provide isolation.
+       That is, there could be multiple transactions reading from and writing to the state of the same contract while a crosschain transaction is in progress.
+This occurs because the segments of crosschain transactions are not all executed simultaneously, and are executed as a two phase commitment protocol.
+Isolation ensures that concurrent execution of transactions leaves the contract state in the same state that would have been obtained if the transactions were executed sequentially.
+For coordination protocols this comes down to the locking mechanisms provided by the protocol: lock on write, lock on read, or no locking.
-  * Function call returning values: Some protocols allow function call return results where as others do not provide this capability.
+     * Function call returning values: Some protocols allow function call return results whereas others do not provide this capability.